Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Simulation studies

-According to Theorems \ref{TH:clustererror} and \ref{TH:thetaconverge}, the above three normalized errors are bounded by constants with a high probability when $n$ is large.
-Figures \ref{FIG:symptotic_analysis}(b) - \ref{FIG:symptotic_analysis}(f) show boxplots of ${\{ e_{n, s, 1} \}_{s = 1}^M} $, ${\{ e_{n, s, 2} \}_{s = 1}^M} $, and ${\{ e_{n, s, 3} \}_{s = 1}^M} $ under different $n$.
-We can see that the three normalized errors first decrease fast as $n$ increases, then stay stable when $n$ is larger than $2000$, which is consistent with our theory.
-When $n$ is small, large normalized errors may result from the misspecification of $\sigma^2$ and having few locations within each block.
+According to Theorems \ref{TH:clustererror} - \ref{TH:thetaconverge} and Corollary \ref{CL:VDGcontraction}, the above three normalized errors are bounded by constants with a high probability when $n$ is large.
+Figures \ref{FIG:symptotic_analysis}(b) - (d) show boxplots of ${\{ e_{n, r, 1} \}_{r = 1}^{100}}$, ${\{ e_{n, r, 2} \}_{r = 1}^{100}}$, and ${\{ e_{n, r, 3} \}_{r = 1}^{100}}$ under different $n$, respectively.
+We can see that the three normalized errors first decrease as $n$ increases, then stay relatively stable when $n$ is larger than $30000$, which is consistent with our theory.
+Note that under our choice of the growth rate of $k_0$ and the hyperparameters, the contraction rate computed from Corollary \ref{CL:VDGcontraction} is $n^{-3/16}\log^{1.1}(n)$, which is relatively slow.
+Consequently, a sample size greater than $30000$ is required in our simulation setting to achieve consistency in estimating the number of clusters, and to ensure convergence to the theoretical asymptotic behavior.

-Specifically, we focus on posterior samples when $n = 4000$ to illustrate the effectiveness of our model.
-Figures \ref{FIG:n4000result}(b) - (c) show a randomly chosen posterior sample of the partition and the spatial distribution of the absolute prediction errors, computed as the absolute value of entries in $\tmmathbf{\mu}_s-\tmmathbf{\mu}_0$.
+Specifically, we focus on a posterior sample when $n = 50000$ to check the fitting of our model.
+Figures \ref{FIG:n50000result}(b) - (c) show a randomly chosen posterior sample of the partition, and the spatial distribution of the absolute prediction errors, computed as the absolute value of entries in $\tmmathbf{\mu}_{n,r,s}-\tmmathbf{\mu}_0$.
 We can see that the posterior partition result recovers the true partition well, except for some locations near boundaries as expected.
-The values of $\{ \tmmathbf{\theta}_{s, j} \}_{j = 1}^3$ under this partition are $\tmmathbf{\theta}_{s, 1} = (0.022, 1.068)^T, \tmmathbf{\theta}_{s, 2} = (0.915, -0.095)^T$ and $\tmmathbf{\theta}_{s, 3} = (1.969, - 0.874)^T$, close to the true values.
-We can also see from Figure \ref{FIG:n4000result}(c) that the absolute prediction errors are relatively small, except for those ``wrongly" clustered locations near boundaries.
+We can also see from Figure \ref{FIG:n50000result}(c) that the absolute prediction errors are relatively small, except for those ``wrongly" clustered locations near boundaries.